 New Zealand and Codex

-MPI manages New Zealand's participation in Codex and sets strategic priorities which ensure that Codex standards have the widest possible application.
+MPI manages New Zealand’s participation in Codex, and sets strategic priorities to ensure Codex standards have the widest possible application.

 New Zealand government objectives

-New Zealand, as a trading nation, has a strong interest in ensuring that Codex:
+New Zealand is a trading nation, so has a strong interest in ensuring that Codex:

-- develops standards and related texts that are risk based and founded on sound science
+- develops standards and related texts that are risk-based and founded on robust science

-- works to reduce technical barriers to trade and facilitate market access through the development of international standards that have the widest application.
+- works to reduce technical barriers to trade, and facilitates market access through the development of international standards with a wide application.

 New Zealand’s strategic objectives

-New Zealand's input and participation in the work of Codex is underpinned by a strategic policy framework that articulates its strategic priorities and interests.
-New Zealand's strategic objectives in Codex 2015-2020, are to strongly:
+New Zealand's input and participation in the work of Codex are guided by our strategic objectives to:

-- influence Codex standards to reflect New Zealand's interests in food safety, public health and trade
+- strongly influence Codex standards to reflect New Zealand’s interests in food safety, public health, and trade

 - strengthen strategic relationships and alliances

-New Zealand's limited resources are directed towards those committees and work areas that are of greatest importance to the country in terms of food safety and trade.
+We direct New Zealand’s limited resources towards the committees and work areas with the greatest importance to our food safety and trade.